 PowRyte Washer Pros:

 - Heavy telescoping hose

 - Most expensive model

-There's plenty of power and strength packed into a little space within this XtremepowerUS XP3000S.
-It's got better parts and a larger size than the Sun Joe SPX3000, but is the least expensive model on this list.
+There’s plenty of power and strength packed into a little space within this XtremepowerUS XP3000S (Amazon link).
+It’s got better parts and a larger size than the Sun Joe SPX3000, but is the least expensive model on this list.

 The XtremepowerUS XP3000S comes with 2000 PSI, three spray tips (including 0 degrees, 25 degrees, and detergent), a good 20′ hose with a retractable reel, and a 33′ long plug cord.

 Requiring minimal assembly, you can have this up and running in moments of receiving it.
 Put special detergent into the tank and attach the soap spray tip for heavier power cleaning.

 The red 0-degree tip will tackle tougher jobs like mildew, mold, and grime.
 This is one of the smaller units, so it’s easy to wheel around to your outdoor cleaning jobs.
 The hose connector and wand can also fit multiple accessories.